-26300.
-The Chinese Environment.
-This course explores the changing interrelationship between humans and the physical environment in China.
+26300/36300.
+The Chinese Environment. (=ENST 26300) This course explores the changing interrelationship between humans and the physical environment in China.
 We begin by dealing with physical geography and the country's resource base.
 We then consider the human response to the opportunities offered by China's physical environment.
 Finally, we shift our emphasis to environmental problems.
+Students are required to attend both sessions.
 R. Edmonds.
 Spring.